xcart/xcart-docs/_pages/kb_en/payments/paypal/index.md

       - {% link "Paypal Payflow Link" ref_5tBeUaTL %}
       - {% link "Paypal Payments Advanced" ref_sO5X6iBT %}
       - {% link "Paypal Payments Standard" ref_6fTEi1Bv %}
+      - {% link "PayPal for Marketplaces" ref_5E37F92M %}

    {% note info %}
    The new and old integrations can NOT be used at the same time.

-   More information is available in the section {% link "PayPal Checkout" ref_159XHNAD %} of this manual.
+   More information is available in the section {% link "PayPal addon" ref_159XHNAD %} of this manual.
    {% endnote %}